 Barley grass juice powder has been mentioned quite a bit in the raw food community on social media platforms in the past two months.
 Don Bennett has helped raise its profile, explaining the benefits he and his clients have experienced in using this supplement, specifically the brand Daily Green Boost, at talks late last summer at The Woodstock Fruit Festival and Arnold’s Way, a raw food café in Lansdale, Pennsylvania.

-I first learned about barley grass juice powder in the fruit-based raw food community in March 2013 from Dr. David Klein during my interview with him for a profile story in Fruit-Powered Digest.
-Klein said he experienced improved health, particularly dental health.
-Klein recommends another brand of barley grass juice powder: Purium.
+I first learned about barley grass juice powder in the fruit-based raw food community in March 2013 from Dr. David Klein during my interview with him for a profile story in Fruit-Powered Magazine.
+Dr. David Klein said he experienced improved health, particularly dental health.
+Dr. David Klein recommends another brand of barley grass juice powder: Purium.

 What exactly is barley grass juice powder and what distinguishes it from barley grass powder?

 Barley grass powder, as the name implies, is simply dried barley grass, and while we need nutrients, extracting them from grass is not something we’re designed to do.
 Powdered barley grass juice is the juice extracted from barley grass that is then turned into a powder that can be added to water, juices, smoothies or made into a paste by mixing it with a little water and then spread on fruit or veggies (used as part of solid food is preferable over mixing it with a liquid as it will spend more “face time” with your gut and thus more opportunity for nutrient absorption.
 Plus, it will also spend more time in the mouth, where it will mix with saliva, which is an important part of the digestive process).
 So two tablespoons of barley grass powder does not give you nearly as much nutrition as the same amount of barley grass juice powder.

 Is barley grass considered a grain?
 If so, why would we benefit from the juice of a grain?